Foundation for Rural & Regional Renewal (FRRR)

 Goomalling Aboriginal Corporation in the Wheatbelt region of Western Australia, used their $19,605 In a Good Place grant, funded by CCI Giving for their project called Maangart Yorga (Jam Tree Woman) – a workshop series delivered over the course of a year to impart both traditional and life skills to Aboriginal women and girls.

-The program was created for Aboriginal women experiencing poverty, isolation, domestic violence and mental health concerns, and Aboriginal girls, from twelve years old, who are at risk.
+The program was created for Aboriginal women who might be experiencing poverty, isolation, family issues or mental health concerns, and Aboriginal girls, from twelve years old, who were at risk of disengagement.
 The program aimed to increase social participation by providing relevant and culturally appropriate workshops and a culturally safe space for connectedness.
 The workshops enabled the re-emergence of yarning circles and connection to Country that has helped foster relationships with young Aboriginal girls and Elders and provide an ongoing support network.

 Maangart Yorga was an initiative to provide a safe space for women and girls to come together, learn, share and connect.
 Delivered through a series of workshops over a year, the aim was to increase participation in social activity, enhance the sense of community connectedness, improve outlook and help participants make healthier choices.